O4bit/StarAPI/readme.md

 - `GET /logs`: Get the server logs (admin only).

 ## Security

-- **JWT**: JSON Web Tokens are used for session management.
-- **2FA**: Two-Factor Authentication is used for additional security.
-- **IP Whitelisting**: Only whitelisted IP addresses can access sensitive endpoints.
 - **Rate Limiting**: Prevents brute force attacks by limiting the number of requests per IP.

 ## License